creme332/mauritius-scholarship-alert/README.md

 > ⚠ This project is not affiliated with the Ministry of Education of Mauritius.

-# 🚀Features
+## 🚀 Features
-- Receive an email notification at most 12 hours after a new scholarship is posted.
+- Email notification within 12 hours when a new scholarship is posted.
-- Option to filter scholarships by keyword.
+- Scholarship filtering options.
-- Option to receive an email reminder 3 days before the closing date of a specified scholarship.
+- Scholarship deadline reminder: Receive an email reminder 3 days before the closing date of a specified scholarship.
 - Asynchronous programming to speed up fetching of PDFs from website.

-# ⚙ How it works
+## ⚙ How it works
 - Github Actions is used to automatically run `main.py` script every day.
 - The program scrapes the scholarship website and checks for any new communique.
 - Newly discovered communiques are sent by email to you.
 Your own email address will be used to send you emails.
     ![Example of email](assets/emailgif.gif)
- - The most recent commnique found is then saved in `scrape.json` for future reference.
+ - The most recent communique found is then saved in `scrape.json` for future reference.

-# ✍Usage
+## ✍Usage
-## Run with Github Actions
+### Run with Github Actions
 The fastest way to get started is to fork this repository and follow the following instructions :
 1. Create a [gmail app password](https://itsupport.umd.edu/itsupport/?id=kb_article_view&sysparm_article=KB0015112&sys_kb_id=76433076dbdf8c904cb035623996194b&spa=1).
 Keep a copy of this password.
 2. Create two [Github repository secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets) named  `EMAIL_PASSCODE` and `SENDER_EMAIL_ADDRESS` respectively. `EMAIL_PASSCODE` should contain your newly created gmail app password and `SENDER_EMAIL_ADDRESS` should contain the corresponding gmail account.
 Do not include quotation marks in text box given.